Pieri type rules and $GL(2|2)$ tensor products: The -case and a conjecture

 \begin{cor} The not maximally atypical contributions to $S^i \otimes S^j$ are given by \end{cor}

 \begin{cor} For $n=2$ the tensor product $S^i \otimes S^j$ ($i >j$) decomposes as The tensor product $S^i \otimes S^i$ decomposes as \end{cor}

-\textbf{Remark.} For $n=2$ all the maximal atypical summands in $S^i \otimes S^j$ have nonvanishing superdimension.
-This is true for any $n \geq 2$ and follows from results in \cite{Heidersdorf-mixed-tensors}, section 13.

-\textbf{Remark.} One can show \cite{Heidersdorf-Weissauer-Tannaka} that the projection of $S^i \otimes S^j$ ($i>j$) to the maximal atypical block is always indecomposable for $n \geq 2$ and is a direct sum of two indecomposable modules for $i =j$.

-\section{The $Gl(3|3)$-case and a conjecture}
+\section{The $GL(3|3)$-case and a conjecture}

-The method applied to compute the $S^i \otimes S^j$ tensor products in the $Gl(2|2)$-case works in principal for arbitrary $n$.
+The method applied to compute the $S^i \otimes S^j$ tensor products in the $GL(2|2)$-case works in principal for arbitrary $n$.
 Note that the results on the $\A_{S^i} \otimes \A_{S^j}$ tensor products are valid for any $n$.
 Furthermore we determined the part of $S^i \otimes S^j$ which is not maximal atypical for any $n \geq 2$, hence we restrict here to the maximal atypical part.
 The obstacle to use the method of the $\calR_2$-case effectively is that the composition factors of the modules $R(a,b)$ appearing in the $\A_{S^i} \otimes \A_{S^j}$-case are difficult to compute.
 Decomposing a few $R(a,b)$ for small $a$ and $b$ in the $n=3$-case and then computing the composition factors of the $S^i \otimes S^j$ tensor products recursively, we arrive at the following tensor products ($\Lambda^2 = (S^2)^{\vee}$).
+Here we always project to the maximal atypical block.